deckhouse/deckhouse/modules/400-descheduler/docs/README.md

 title: "The descheduler module"
 ---

-The module runs a [descheduler](https://github.com/kubernetes-incubator/descheduler) with **predefined** [strategies](#strategies) in a cluster.
+The module runs a [descheduler](https://github.com/kubernetes-incubator/descheduler) with [strategies](#strategies) defined in a `Descheduler` CR.

-descheduler every 15 minutes evicts Pods that satisfy strategies enabled in the [module configuration](configuration.html).
+descheduler every 15 minutes evicts Pods that satisfy strategies enabled in the `Descheduler` CR.
 This leads to forced run the scheduling process for evicted Pods.

 ## Nuances of descheduler operation